PapageorgiouMarios/Internship-2023/README.md

-## Intership 2023
+## Internship 2023
-Supported by the AUEB Intership Program
+Supported by the AUEB Internship Program

 This repository contains my final report of my practical training as a Full Stack developer